GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-05_projectSoSe26.md

 | Weather station | `R1` | Precipitation [mm] |
 | Weather station | `RS_IND` | Precipitation indicator (0 = none, 1 = yes, -999 = missing) |

+---

 ### Task 2 — Inspect & Clean

-Take a close look at your data before doing anything with it and summarize it in your [report](unit12/unit12-01_project_guidelines.html).
+Take a close look at your data before doing anything with it and summarize it in your [report](/moer-bsc-base-r/unit12/unit12-01_project_guidelines.html).

 *Things to think about: What data types did R assign on import — are they correct?
-Do you have missing values? is your time series without gaps?*
+Do you have missing values?
+Is your time series without gaps?*

+---

-### Task 3 - one dataframe to rule them all
+### Task 3 — One dataframe to rule them all

-Create a single merged dataframe exists, at hourly resolution, covering the overlapping time period of both datasets.
+Create a single merged dataframe with an hourly resolution that covers the overlapping time period of both datasets.

 *Things to think about: What does merging on a timestamp require?*

+---

 ### Task 4 — Is Rain Making the River Rise?